Your questions about coronavirus vaccines, answered

 Moderna’s vaccine was found to be 94 percent effective at preventing disease in the trial, and particularly effective against severe disease.

+The Johnson & Johnson vaccine was found to be 72 percent effective at preventing cases of moderate to severe illness in the United States and was particularly effective against severe disease.

-Scientists don’t yet know how long the protection from the vaccines last.
-And they don’t know whether the shots prevent people from becoming infected without knowing it and inadvertently spreading the virus.
+Scientists don’t yet know how long the protection from the vaccines lasts.
+And they don’t know whether the shots prevent people from becoming infected without knowing it and inadvertently spreading the virus, although there is growing evidence that the vaccine also protects against infection without symptoms.

+How effective are they against the new coronavirus variants?
+If I’m vaccinated now, will I have to get another shot to protect against those?

+The efficacy of the Johnson & Johnson vaccine held up against the variant that has raised concerns it could evade immunity — the one first detected in South Africa.
+The efficacy was 72 percent in the United States vs. 64 percent in South Africa.
+The efficacy against severe disease was equally as robust against variants as it was against the normal circulating strain.

 How were the vaccines made so fast?

 Historically, vaccines have taken years to develop.
-Before these, the mumps vaccine — which took four years to develop — was the fastest to be approved for use in humans.
-Developing messenger RNA vaccines such as the Pfizer-BioNTech and Moderna candidates has been fast because scientists were able to start their work before there was a known case of the novel coronavirus in this country, using the viral genome shared online as a template.
-Making messenger RNA vaccines does not require time-consuming steps, such as growing ingredients in chicken eggs.
+Before these, the mumps vaccine — which took four years to develop — was the fastest to be approved for use in people.
+Developing messenger RNA vaccines such as the Pfizer-BioNTech and Moderna products has been fast because scientists were able to start their work before there was a known case of the novel coronavirus in this country, using the viral genome shared online as a template.
+They were able to draw on years of research developing the vaccine platform.

+The Johnson & Johnson vaccine was rapidly designed using the genome of the virus.
+That vaccine technology had been in development for years against HIV, Ebola and the Zika virus.

 Should I still get vaccinated if …